DuskSystems/wayfind/README.md

 Real-world projects often need fancy routing capabilities, such as projects ported from frameworks like [Ruby on Rails](https://guides.rubyonrails.org/routing.html), or those adhering to specifications like the [Open Container Initiative (OCI) Distribution Specification](https://github.com/opencontainers/distribution-spec/blob/main/spec.md).

 The goal of `wayfind` is to remain competitive with the fastest libraries, while offering advanced routing features when needed.
-Unused features shouldn't impact performance - you only pay for what you use.

 ## Showcase